appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 ## Overview

 Apache Kafka is a powerful-distributed event streaming platform where Kafka Connect Cluster is a framework for building connectors to integrate Kafka with other systems.
+It makes it simple to quickly define connectors that move large collections of data into and out of Kafka.
+Kafka Connect can ingest entire databases or collect metrics from all your application servers into Kafka topics, making the data available for stream processing with low latency.

 Kafka ACL(Access Control List) is like a set of rules that say who is allowed to do specific things.
 For example, an ACL might say that `User:alice` can send messages to a certain topic, while `User:bob` can only read messages from that topic.
 So, Kafka's ACLs help manage and restrict what different users or applications are allowed to do with the brokers in the system, ensuring that only the right people can perform specific actions.

 There are a few open source Kafka UI.
-We are using `UI for Apache Kafka` by Provectus.
+We are using `Provectus UI for Apache Kafka`.
 Provectus Kafka UI simplifies the management and monitoring of multiple Kafka clusters.
+It provides a user-friendly interface to manage Kafka clusters, topics, and ACLs.
+It has lots of features like,
+* `Configuration wizard` — configure your Kafka clusters right in the UI
+* `Multi-Cluster Management` — monitor and manage all your clusters in one place
+* `Performance Monitoring with Metrics Dashboard` — track key Kafka metrics with a lightweight dashboard
+* `View Kafka Brokers` — view topic and partition assignments, controller status
+* `View Kafka Topics` — view partition count, replication status, and custom configuration
+* `View Consumer Groups` — view per-partition parked offsets, combined and per-partition lag
+* `Browse Messages` — browse messages with JSON, plain text, and Avro encoding
+* `Dynamic Topic Configuration` — create and configure new topics with dynamic configuration
+* `Configurable Authentification` — secure your installation with optional Github/Gitlab/Google OAuth 2.0
+* `Kafka Connector Management` — manage Kafka Connect clusters and connectors

 ## Workflow